Aerial view of Eleuthera Bahamas pink sand beach and turquoise ocean

 A destination guide for those deciding where to stay — not Nassau, not Paradise Island.
 The other Bahamas.

-Curated by Lieu Sauvage Editorial|Independent guide — not affiliated with any property
+Curated by Lieu Sauvage

 Eleuthera is a 180-kilometre-long, mostly narrow island.
 No major resort clusters.
 No casino.
 No cruise port.
 Just beaches, a few small settlements, and a growing number of private stays.